 I'm Assistant Professor of Statistical Astronomy at Princeton University's Department of Astrophysical Sciences and the Center for Statistics and Machine Learning.
-I lead the Princeton Astro Data Lab, where we develop new algorithms to change how astronomy is done.
+I lead the Princeton Astro Data Lab, where we develop new algorithms to solve problems that hold back astronomy.

-On an even larger scale, we optimize the full scientific duty cycle, from observing strategy to data analysis, for precision measurements and discovery potential.
-Funded by the Schmidt Futures Foundation, we build new statistical and machine learning methods for target selection and physical modeling for the spectra of the upcoming PFS survey.
+We also optimize the full scientific duty cycle, from observing strategy to data analysis, for precision measurements and discovery potential.
+Funded by Schmidt Sciences, we optimize the target selection and utilization of spectra for the upcoming PFS survey.

-I also lead the method development of the NSF-funded Convergence Accelerator project HydroGEN, where we build a physics-based machine learning platform for hydrologic scenario generation to predict droughts, wildfire conditions, and the availability of drinking water for the entire continental United States.
+My research on physics-ML hybrids applies to remote sensing, environmental sensing, and experimental devices.
+For the NSF-funded HydroGEN project, I lead the method development of a physics-based machine learning platform for hydrologic scenario generation to predict droughts, wildfire conditions, and the availability of drinking water for the entire continental United States.

 For Students